just-the-docs/just-the-docs/operations/SCRUM.md

 User Stories serve as the central planning document for any given project.
 The purpose of User Stories is to ensure all stakeholders can understand what we're trying to accomplish, no matter their level of technical expertise.
 Check out the [User Stories](../operations/USER_STORIES) page for more detail and how to compose User Stories.

 ## SCRUM Process

 ### Project Objective and Key Results

 Every team should have one or more [Objectives](../operations/OKRS).
-This is a written goal discussed with the team to ensure clarity, and is used by the **Product Owner** to order the **Backlog**.
-An objective may be to meet a particular [User Story](../operations/USER_STORIES).
+This is a written goal discussed with the team to ensure clarity, and is used by the **Product Owner** toorder the **Backlog**.
+An objective may be to meet a  particular [UserStory](../operations/USER_STORIES).

 ### Sprint

 A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting.